-The woman knew whom he was; she knew it before from his comments on the Travel Notebook, and she knew it now from his eyes, even though his appearance changed completely.
+The woman knew who he was; she knew it before from his comments on the Travel Notebook, and she knew it now from his eyes, even though his appearance changed completely.
 And she also knew his son didn’t know.

 This was his father’s adopted sister who watched him born and grew for 17 years until he went to the northern board to defend the kingdom 13 years ago.

-The lady offered Mei Changsu rather specific health care advances as if she knew all his life aspects, which raised Prince Jing’s suspicion.
+The lady offered Mei Changsu rather specific healthcare advances as if she knew all his life aspects, which raised Prince Jing’s suspicion.

 Trained and worked as a Chinese medicine doctor before she was saved by Marshal Lin Xie, the royal lady was a highly accomplished physician.
-Now she proposed to conduct medical diagnosis for Mei Changsu.
+Now she proposed to conduct a medical diagnosis for Mei Changsu.

 When she pressed Mei Changsu’s wrist to feel the pulse, tears streamed down her cheeks.

 “Have you paid norming respect to your father,” she asked her son without turning her tearful face to him.

 “How about afternoon respect?”

 “He’s taking a snooze now.”

 “So what?!” the woman became agitated.
 “You still must go to see him, just wait outside his tent until he wakes up!”